 If errors or warnings occurred during compilation, the report underlines them in your MATLAB code.
 The report underlines errors in red and warnings in orange.
 To learn more about a particular error or warning, place your pointer over the underlined text.

 The report provides compile-time type information for the variables and expressions in your MATLAB code, including name, type, size, complexity, and class.
 It also provides type information for fixed-point data types, including word length and fraction length.
-You can use this type information to find sources of error messages and to understand type propagation rules.
+You can use this type information to find the sources of error messages and to understand type propagation rules.

 You can view information about the variables in your MATLAB code: